 Download our USP 63 Mycoplasma White Paper to learn more about the details of how this regulation effects your therapeutic production process.

-To find the mycoplasma detection assay you need, use the search tool to the right or click here.
+To find the mycoplasma detection assay you need, use the search tool above or click here to contact us.

 What types of assays are used for mycoplasma detection?

 Mycoplasma contamination in a cell line is difficult to detect and are not visible to standard microscopy, even at very high concentrations.
 Further, they do not cause typical contamination changes to growth media.

 BioReliance offers a variety of mycoplasma assays: